Conversations for Change

 Mini-grants

-The C4C Mini-Grants support student-driven initiatives to host workshops, speakers, and other programs that promote dialogue and community members engaging across differences.
-Any student organization may apply for a C4C Mini-Grant to enhance an existing program or to create new opportunities for our community to engage in this important work.
+The C4C Mini-Grants support initiatives to host workshops, speakers, and other programs that promote dialogue and community members engaging across differences.
+Any student organization, academic departments, or administrative office may apply for a C4C Mini-Grant to enhance an existing program or to create new opportunities for our community to engage in this important work.

 To access the application for the mini-grants please follow these steps: